What is Classification?

 Additionally, if an athlete has been seen but has been indicated a “review status” s/he will also need to be seen again.
 The “review status” may be issued at the initial classification if the athlete was not observed in competition, if there was a reason the National Panel thought the athlete should be seen again, or if the classification panel indicated a fixed date review for the athlete to be seen again in a certain amount of time based on age or time since injury.

-The location of National Classification Opportunities in 2018 swimming and track/field can be found through links on the website pages referenced above as well as on the sanctioned event schedule.
+The location of National Classification Opportunities in 2019 swimming and track/field can be found through links on the website pages referenced above once available as well as on the sanctioned event schedule.

 What happens at classification?